minimaxir/aitextgen/README.md

 - Make a good-faith effort to remove overfit output from the generated text that matches the input text verbatim.

 It's fun to anthropomorphise the nameless "AI" as an abstract genius, but part of the reason I made aitextgen (and all my previous text-generation projects) is to make the technology more accessible and accurately demonstrate both its promise, and its limitations. **Any AI text generation projects that are deliberately deceptive may be disavowed.**

+# Known Issues

+- TPUs cannot be used to train a model: although you _can_ train an aitextgen model on TPUs by setting `n_tensor_cores` in an appropriate runtime, and the loss indeed does decrease, there are a number of miscellaneous blocking problems: see this GitHub issue.

 ## Maintainer/Creator